rob-foulkrod/real-estate-index-for-search-service/README.md

 Security and Resources: Projects inherit security settings and shared resource access from the hub.
 ### Best Practices
 Organize Work: Use projects to organize work, isolate data, and restrict access as needed.
 Preconfigure Resources: Set up connections to shared resources within the hub for easy access.
-For SFI purposes, we are going to have the following roles: Search Index contributor, search index data contributor, Storage blob data reader, and a managed identity of Azure AI administrator for the ML service to the AI foundry hub.
+For SFI purposes, we are going to have the following roles: Search Index contributor, Search Index Data Contributor, Storage Blob Data Reader, and a managed identity of Azure AI Administrator for the ML service to the AI Foundry Hub.

 ### Security roles needed
-1. The user service principal needs to be an owner on the search service(**Scope: AI Search Service**)
+1. The user service principal needs to be an owner on the search service (**Scope: AI Search Service**)
-2. AI hub and project need to be contributors on the search service(**Scope: Search Service**)
+2. AI hub and project need to be contributors on the search service (**Scope: Search Service**)
-3. The AI hub and the user service principal need to have the following roles: Search Index Data Contributor, Search Service Contributor, Storage Blob data reader, Storage Table Data Contributor and Storage file Data privileged reader (**Scope: Storage Account**)
+3. The AI hub and the user service principal need to have the following roles: Search Index Data Contributor, Search Service Contributor, Storage Blob data reader, Storage Table Data Contributor, and Storage file Data privileged reader (**Scope: Storage Account**)
 4. The user service principal has the Azure AI Inference Deployment Operator role (**Scope: AI hub and project**)
-5. The AI project has the Azure AI administrator role to itself(**Scope: AI project**)
+5. The AI project has the Azure AI administrator role to itself (**Scope: AI project**)
-6. The AI hub needs to have the user service principal have Azure AI inference deployment operator and the AI hub needs to have the Azure AI adminstrator role for itself(**Scope: AI hub**).
+6. The AI hub needs to have the user service principal have Azure AI inference deployment operator and the AI hub needs to have the Azure AI administrator role for itself (**Scope: AI hub**).
-7. The user service principal needs owner access to the AI hub(**Scope: AI hub**).
+7. The user service principal needs owner access to the AI hub (**Scope: AI hub**).

 ### Troubleshooting